News Update :

 Online publishers embrace native ad formats

 Almost three-quarters of U.S. online advertisement publishers are already offering some sort of native ad capability, according to a survey from the Online Publishers Association and Radar Research.
-Engagement is the most popular metric for defining the success of such ads with more than half of publishers using it, followed by 43% who rely on traffic numbers.
-Native ad spending on social sites is projected to reach $2.36 billion this year, according to a separate analysis from BIA/Kelsey.
+Engagement is the most popular metric for defining the success of such ads with more than half of p

 comments | | Read More...